Know Before You Go...

 Most New York State Parks charge a vehicle use fee to enter the facility.
 Fees vary by location and season.
 A list of entry fees and other park use fees is available below.
 For fees not listed or to verify information, please contact the park directly.

-The easy-to-use Empire Pass card is $80- and your key to all-season enjoyment with unlimited day-use entry at most facilities operated by State Parks and the State Dept. of Environmental Conservation including forests, beaches, trails and more.
+The easy-to-use Empire Pass card pricing starts at $80- and your key to all-season enjoyment with unlimited day-use entry at most facilities operated by State Parks and the State Dept. of Environmental Conservation including forests, beaches, trails and more.
 Purchase online or contact your favorite park for more information.
 Learn more about our Admission Programs including the Empire Pass.

 - Admission